 Most education, teaching and learning in the community requires internet and computer access.
-Around two fifths of adults participate in formal distance learning courses (learning that is intended to lead to a nationally recognised qualification), and nearly two thirds of these are taught online.
+Around two fifths of adults participate in formal learning (learning that is intended to lead to a nationally recognised qualification) through distance learning, and nearly two thirds of this is mainly through an online course.
 For most students, including adult learners, typing up papers and submitting them through an online portal is mandatory; students are increasingly expected to produce research which references the most recent articles, many of which are only - or most easily - accessible online.
 Whilst digital literacy is an end in itself, technology also plays a major part in education more broadly, and can be used to facilitate the teaching of other skills.

-Digital technology can help people at all levels of ability, from basic skills up to degree-level learning, by complementing traditional activities and facilitating blended learning.
+Digital technology can help people at all levels of ability, from basic skills up to degreelevel learning, by complementing traditional activities and facilitating blended learning.
 It can also be a gateway for people who have negative associations with traditional classroom environments and may not feel confident stepping into a classroom.